potterjane/bobs-and-bangs/README.md

 </div>

 5. **Price list for services**
-    - The services and their prices are listed on tables.
+    - The services and their prices are listed in tables.
     - The table feature gives users an easy and structured view of all of the prices and services.
     - Alongside each table is a video on desktop and larger tablet screens or an image on mobile screens.
     - The images provides users the faces behind the people performing the services listed on the tables.